 New York-based cosmetic dermatologist Sejal Shah agrees, adding that the new formulations of toners are completely different from their traditional counterparts.
 "Traditionally, a toner's function was to completely cleanse the skin, and often they were formulated to be very astringent to remove any traces of oil and debris," she explains.
 "While the newer generation of toners may still remove traces of debris, they're really meant to nourish and replenish the skin after cleansing and act as a primer for the rest of your skincare products."

 What Are the Benefits of Face Toner?

 We often hear that toners help balance the pH of the skin post-cleansing, but it turns out that that's not the only benefit.

 - Removes impurities: "Toner removes oil and traces of dirt, bacteria, and makeup," says board-certified dermatologist Debra Jaliman.
 "It also removes the dust, pollution, and impurities that can still be lingering after washing with a cleanser."

-- Improves efficacy of other products: According to Daphne Studio's lead esthetician, Gunna Covert, toners "exfoliate, help balance the pH level of skin, and even help other skincare products penetrate deeper into skin."
+- Improves efficacy of other products: According to Daphne Studio's lead esthetician, Gunna Covert, toners "exfoliate, help balance the pH level of the skin, and even help other skincare products penetrate deeper into the skin."

 Additionally, if your skin is lacking essentials vitamins and nutrients, a toner, depending upon its ingredients, may prove more beneficial for you than, say, someone with already healthy skin.

 Is Face Toner Suitable for All Skin Types?